Community Design Workshop 3.2

 After the presentation, SHADE held a survey to gather demographics about the meeting participants.
 The results of which are shown below.

-Click on the slide to scroll through the results.
+Click on the arrows to scroll through the results.

 Lastly SHADE fellows briefly met with community members to hear their thoughts on the site and what they wanted for future developments.
 The findings of which will influence future design.